waresnew/hypixel-stats/README.md

 # hypixel-stats

-`denicker is only available if you have the "helper mod" (i'm currently not releasing it)`
+`denicker is only available if you have my personal mod (i'm currently not releasing it)`

 Your average hypixel queue dodger mod